 The 2024 federal budget (Budget 2024), entitled Fairness for Every Generation, was delivered by the Honourable Chrystia Freeland, Deputy Prime Minister and Minister of Finance, on April 16, 2024.

-This article will comment on five measures from Budget 2024 that will impact professionals, including:
+This article comments on five measures from Budget 2024 that will impact professionals, including:

-Furthermore, any planning undertaken in respect of these measures should also take into consideration the pending changes to other tax measures, including AMT and the General Anti-Avoidance Rule.
+The full implications of this announced capital gain rule change will not be known until all legislation is finalized and passed into law.
+Furthermore, any planning undertaken in respect of these measures should also consider the changes to other tax measures, including AMT and the General Anti-Avoidance Rule.

 Capital Gains Inclusion Rate

-The capital gains inclusion rate for capital gains realized on or after June 25, 2024, will increase from one-half (50 percent) to two-thirds (66.67 percent) for trusts and corporations.
+The capital gains inclusion rate for capital gains realized on or after June 25, 2024, will increase from 50 percent to 66.67 percent for corporations and most types of trusts.

-The capital gains inclusion rate for capital gains realized on or after June 25, 2024, will also increase from one-half (50 percent) to two-thirds (66.67 percent) for individuals on the portion of capital gains realized in the year exceeding a $250,000 threshold.
+The capital gains inclusion rate for capital gains realized on or after June 25, 2024, will also increase from 50 percent to 66.67 percent for individuals and select types of trusts.
+It will apply to the portion of capital gains realized in the year exceeding a $250,000 threshold.

-The $250,000 threshold would effectively apply to capital gains realized by an individual (not a corporation), either directly or indirectly via a partnership or trust, net of any:
+The $250,000 threshold applies to capital gains realized by an individual (not a corporation), either directly or indirectly via a partnership or trust, net of any:

-• capital gains in respect of the LCGE, the proposed Canadian Entrepreneurs’ Incentive exemption, or the proposed EOT exemption
+- capital gains in respect of the LCGE, the Canadian Entrepreneurs’ Incentive exemption, or the EOT exemption

-The change in the capital gains inclusion rate is significant for a professional as it may result in more income tax being paid when capital gains are realized.
-Capital gains typically accrue on savings that are invested for retirement purposes (e.g., stocks, bonds), in real property that is utilized for the practice (or for investment purposes), and in private company shares.
+The change in the capital gains inclusion rate is significant for a professional as it may result in additional income tax being paid when capital gains are realized.
+Capital gains typically accrue on:

 For many professionals, their net worth (except for personal assets such as a principal residence) often accrues within a corporation and not always at the personal level.
 This occurs because the corporation is an effective way to save for retirement or invest in business assets.

-For example, in British Columbia (B.C.), one dollar of earnings not required for personal spending typically results in $0.89 of after-tax money (assuming the small business deduction applies) to invest in the corporation.
+For example, in British Columbia, one dollar of earnings not required for personal spending typically results in $0.89 of after-tax corporate money (assuming the small business deduction applies) to invest in the corporation.

 Corporate investment portfolio (retirement savings in the form of stocks, bonds, etc.)

-Consider a doctor who resides in B.C. and has been saving and investing in the professional corporation for many years because they do not have a pension plan.
-This doctor is subject to the highest marginal tax rates and the professional corporation currently has an unrealized capital gain of $100,000.
+Consider a doctor who resides in B.C. and has been saving and investing in their professional corporation for many years because they do not have a pension plan.
+This doctor is subject to the highest marginal tax rate and the professional corporation currently has an unrealized capital gain of $100,000.

 If the doctor’s professional corporation realizes the $100,000 capital gain on or after June 25, 2024, and pays a tax-free capital dividend and taxable dividend to the doctor, they would have $60,691 of after-tax personal dollars to spend.

 The after-tax dollar difference is significant at the personal level.
-If the doctor requires $70,440 to meet their personal needs, they would need to draw another $21,000 from the professional corporation.
+A doctor requiring $70,440 to meet their personal needs would need to draw an additional $21,000 from their professional corporation to meet this shortfall.
 They would have to draw this amount via a salary or a $20,000 non-eligible dividend to meet the personal cash shortfall of $9,749 ($70,440 less $60,691).

 In contrast, the doctor would only need to withdraw $100,000 from the professional corporation if the current capital gains inclusion rate of 50 percent was the relevant rate when the capital gain was realized, and the dividends were paid.